-Views expressed are those of the author and are subject to change.
+The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

-The hidden growth story within Japanese technology is one of our highest conviction and most differentiated investment ideas.
-And in the wake of the COVID-19 crisis, we believe some of our more compelling long-term themes in Japan — like digital transformation, payments and work-from-home (WFH) capabilities — are increasingly relevant.
-For example, fewer than 20% of Japan’s companies are set up to work remotely and just 10% of workers had WFH experience.1 Notably, Japan has recently passed a digital transformation bill to improve digitization across its government entities.2 We believe improvement in these areas creates a long runway for growth.1
+The hidden growth story within Japanese technology is one of our highest-conviction and most differentiated investment ideas.
+And in the wake of the COVID-19 crisis, we believe some of our more compelling long-term themes in Japan — like digital transformation, payments, and work-from-home (WFH) capabilities — are increasingly relevant.
+For example, before the crisis, fewer than 20% of Japan’s companies were set up to work remotely and just 10% of workers had WFH experience.1 Notably, Japan has recently passed a digital transformation bill to improve digitization across its government entities.2 We believe improvement in these areas creates a long runway for growth.

 The evolution of Japanese tech